 Goals and Objectives

 The intramural Office of Education was established in September 2004 to support the training needs of intramural scientists, fellows, and students at all levels.
-This is achieved through recruitment and development of academic support programs; maintenance of accreditation; contributions to mentoring, evaluation, and career guidance; and creation of new training initiatives.
-Expanded areas of involvement include international exchanges for the training of graduate students, networking among fellows and alumni, grantsmanship, and the enhancement of fellows' competitiveness for awards, as well as support of new tenure-track investigators.
+This is achieved through recruitment and development of academic support programs; support of accreditation; contributions to mentoring, evaluation, and career guidance; and creation of new training initiatives.
+Additional areas of involvement include an increased focus on career development programming, networking among fellows and alumni, grantsmanship, and the enhancement of fellows’ competitiveness for awards, as well as support of new tenure-track investigators.

-Notable accomplishments of the past year: In May 2012, the Division of Intramural Research gave its fifth Mentor of the Year awards to investigator Karl Pfeifer and postdoctoral fellow Prabuddha Sengupta.
-FARE 2013 (Fellows Award for Research Excellence) awards went to 15 applicants.
-The NICHD Scholars Developing Talent program, established in 2011, added one new member, MD/PhD student Ashleigh Bouchelion; Carla Lopez continued in her second year, and Chinedu Anyaeji joined the Cleveland Clinic Lerner College of Medicine.
-Key program activities included the annual grantsmanship workshop, a new teaching workshop series associated with the University of Maryland, public speaking workshops addressing job interviewing and giving one-hour talks and "elevator pitches."
-Our annual "Becoming an Effective Scientist" course, organized and taught by fellows for postbaccalaureate trainees, entered its seventh year.
-The annual fellows retreat took place at the Smithsonian National Zoological Park in DC.
-A new program, the Fellows Intramural Grant Supplement (FIGS), recognizes grant applicants and awardees with stipend increases; the competitive Fellows Recruitment Incentive Award gives support to investigators who recruit postdoctoral fellows to NICHD from backgrounds underrepresented in science.
-The NICHD Connection, a monthly newsletter run and written by fellows, continues its focus on mentoring, career, and academic programs.
-In the Office of the Scientific Director, the Poster of the Month board displays research from each intramural program on a rotating basis.
+At the end of April this year, Yvette Pittman (formerly a postdoctoral fellow in the lab of Thomas Dever) joined the office in a new position as Associate Director, bringing much needed support to the office for all programming and to meet needs of individual trainees at all levels.
+In spring 2013, the Division of Intramural Research gave its sixth Mentor of the Year awards to investigator Mary Dasso and postdoctoral fellow Schuyler van Engelenburg.
+FARE 2014 (Fellows Award for Research Excellence) awards went to an impressive 26 applicants.
+The NICHD Scholars Developing Talent program, established in 2011, added one new member, MD/PhD student Dezmond Taylor-Douglas, who joins Ashleigh Bouchelion, also and MD/PhD student; departing scholar Carla Lopez was admitted to Yale University School of Medicine.
+Key program activities included the annual grantsmanship workshop, the second year of a teaching workshop series associated with the University of Maryland, and public speaking workshops including one on maximizing visibility on Linked In.
+Our annual "Becoming an Effective Scientist" course, organized and taught by fellows for postbaccalaureate trainees, entered its eighth year.
+The annual fellows retreat took place at the Smithsonian Museum of the American Indian and featured keynote speakers Shirley Tilghman, President of Princeton University, and the science journalist and ethicist John Bohannon.
+The Fellows Intramural Grant Supplement (FIGS) recognizes grant applicants and awardees with stipend increases; the first competitive Fellows Recruitment Incentive Award was given to Michael Cashel, who recruited Tamara James as a postdoctoral fellow.
+The NICHD Connection, a monthly newsletter run and written by fellows, continues to highlight programs and fellows' scientific successes.